dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

     git: git://github.com/munificent/awesome.git
 {% endhighlight %}

+Packages can be installed from git today, and in the future we expect to support other sources such as a hosted service at pub.dartlang.org.

 The pubspec uses the [YAML](http://yaml.org/) format.

 ## Installing the packages

 Now that you have a pubspec, you can run `pub install`.
-You must run this command from the directory containing the pubspec.yaml file.
+You must run this command from the directory containing the pubspec.yaml file, which must be next to the entrypoint file (the file you pass to the Dart VM or in your &lt;script&gt; tag).

 {% highlight yaml %}
 cd your/app
-$DART_SDK/bin/pub install
+YOUR_DART_SDK_DIR/bin/pub install
 {% endhighlight %}

 This command creates a _packages_ directory inside the current directory,